lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04-jammy-jellyfish.md

 ```
 $ gedit admin:///etc/sysctl.conf
 ```
 The Text Editor app will open.
-At the end type:
+At the end of the file type:
 ```
 # Lower swap_tendency
 vm.swappiness=25
 ```
 and save.
-To activate restart the computer.
+To activate the new setting, restart the computer.